 To persist with realism is to defraud oneself and the viewer, and to abandon the moral and cognitive requirement to grow new organs, to develop forms of fantasy adequate to the Promethean gap.
-If the visible features of things no longer reveal their truth (something demonstrated with unbearable extremity by the appearance of an atom bomb), then the role of fantasy and imagination must be transformed.
-When we are no longer capable of imagining what we can invent and make, when our fantasy can't live up to our fantasyas Anders paradoxically suggeststhan we require the kind of fantasy that doesn't rise above reality but allows us to grasp it.
+If the visible features of things no longer reveal their truth (something demonstrated with unbearable extremity by the “appearance” of an atom bomb), then the role of fantasy and imagination must be transformed.
+When we are no longer capable of imagining what we can invent and make, when our fantasy can't live up to our fantasy—as Anders paradoxically suggests—then we require the kind of fantasy that doesn't rise above reality but allows us to grasp it.
 Whence the reversal: while the stubbornly realist painter is a fantasist, surrealist fantasy may prove to be a much closer approximation to the invisible, unfathomable reality of our own productions and their consequences.
-Contrariwise, to retaining a traditional conception of the visual field in a world which has become horizonless is mendacious; the optical angle is false, as Anders notes, when it simulates an all too narrow world, given that today every point of the earth can be reached, can be threatened, or rather is threatened by any otherwhich is why, in an interesting twist in our narrative, aerial photography carries for Anders a greater truth than easel painting.
-When material truths, the truths of the apparatuses that govern our life, are super-sensible, subtracted from perception, in a massive inversion of the empirical and the fantastic, a kind of sur-realism is required.
+Contrariwise, retaining a traditional conception of the visual field in a world that has become horizonless is mendacious; the optical angle is false, as Anders notes, when it “simulates an all too narrow world, given that today every point of the earth can be reached, can be threatened, or rather is threatened by any other”—which is why, in an interesting twist in our narrative, aerial photography carries for Anders a greater truth than easel painting (UA2, 304).
+When material truths, the truths of the apparatuses that govern our life, are super-sensible, subtracted from perception, in a massive inversion of the empirical and the fantastic, a kind of “sur-realism” is required.
 Accordingly:

 He who today reproduces a piece of the world precisely as it is offered to his perception, hence in a “realistic” way, takes refuge in an ivory tower, because the image of his perception no longer has anything in common with the image devoid of images of the contemporary horizon; even if he disguises this tower by placing on its entrance way the word “reality”, to trick himself and others.
+(UA2, 303)

-With these reflections, Anders provides a potential bridge between modernism's attempt to grow new organs to adapt to a new age of machine shocks and the postmodern predicament of cognitive mapping, understood in terms of the incapacity to produce a situated representation of individual and collective praxis within a globalised, financialised capitalist system.
-The aim of this essay has been to sketch how Anders's long neglected philosophy of technology can allow us to explore the question of modernist inhumanism from a novel speculative and critical angle.
-To complete this operation, it would be necessary to carry out a critique of Anders's theses, to articulate how the invisibility of the apparatus, so key to his reflections on the aporia of representing the Promethean gap, is itself a phenomenon constituted by and constitutive of capital, both in terms of the invisibility of its really abstract forms of value and in light of how the dwarfing of men by machines is intrinsic to the logic of capital accumulation, and to what Marx called capital's organic composition.
-If, as Anders himself noted the category of the modern could develop only in the capitalist world and only in it acquire efficacy and historical time is a form of production an account of modernist inhumanism will of necessity demand a more sustained engagement with the inhumanities of capital.
+With these reflections, Anders provides a potential bridge between modernism's attempt to grow new organs to adapt to a new age of machine shocks and the postmodern predicament of cognitive mapping, understood in terms of the incapacity to produce a situated representation of individual and collective praxis within a globalized, financialized capitalist system.
+The aim of this article has been to sketch how Anders's long neglected philosophy of technology can allow us to explore the question of modernist inhumanism from a novel speculative and critical angle.
+To complete this operation, it would be necessary to carry out a critique of Anders's theses, to articulate how the invisibility of the apparatus, so key to his reflections on the aporia of representing the Promethean gap, is itself a phenomenon constituted by and constitutive of capital, both in terms of the “invisibility” of its abstract forms of value and in light of how the dwarfing of men by machines is intrinsic to the logic of capital accumulation, and to what Marx called capital's organic composition.
+If, as Anders himself noted, “the category of the ‘modern’ could develop only in the capitalist world and only in it acquire efficacy,” and historical time is a “form of production,” an account of modernist inhumanism will of necessity demand a more sustained engagement with the inhumanities of capital (UA2, 279).